+5. Reduces Loneliness and Provides Social Connections

 Loneliness amongst the elderly is something that is often overlooked.
 From those living independently at home, to those living in rest homes/retirement villages, many older adults lack social interaction and struggle to connect meaningfully with their peers.
 Poi is a fun and accessible way to break down social barriers and connect with others through play.
 Orquidea Tamayo Mortera, a Diversional Therapist and President of the New Zealand Society of Diversional and Recreational Therapists, has been working with poi as one of her aged care exercise programs.
 Orquidea states: “Poi could potentially be one of the most affordable and effective interventions globally to alleviate depression, loneliness and isolation in older adults.
 We have seen our older residents smile or laugh out loud, socialize and develop new friendships, and engage both their minds and their bodies despite their age and physical or cognitive abilities.”

 How Can You Spin Your Health Around?

 Whether you are living independently or looking for fun activities for senior citizens homes, poi improves quality of life and is an affordable, accessible, enjoyable, and scientifically-backed way to keep the mind and body fit.
-Why not download our FREE poi and wellbeing guide to learn how you can start your poi journey, or check out the many resources in the SpinPoi shop that will have you up and spinning in no time.
+Why not download our FREE poi and wellbeing guide to learn how you can start your poi journey, or learn your first poi move from our easy to follow video tutorials.